mattroberts297/genetic-programming-in-scala/README.md

 ### Representing programs

-There are three main steps in GP:
+There are three main steps in GP (2 and 3 are repeated):

 1. Generating a population of programs;
 2. Evaluating the fitness of those programs; and
 3. Evolving a new, hopefully fitter, population of programs.

-In order to do any of those things we need to be able to represent programs in some way.
+In order to do any of those things, however, we need to be able to represent programs in some way.
 This is normally done by means of an abstract syntax tree (AST).
 The AST considered here is handcrafted and only capable of representing simple polynomial expressions.
 There are, however, many tools capable of automatically generating ASTs from grammar files (my personal favourite being ANTLR).
 Here is the handcrafted AST:

 ###### model/Exp.scala